 The Citi Simplicity Card is a heavy hitter when it comes to APR promotions.
-Many balance transfer cards offer 0% APR on transfers for up to year, but the Citi Simplicity offers 0% APR on transfers for a generous 21 months.
-You have a lengthy four months to transfer your balances to get the intro rate, and after the promo period you’ll qualify for a 13.24% to 23.24% APR.
-This card also has no annual fee.
+Many balance transfer cards offer 0% APR on transfers for up to year, but the Citi Simplicity offers 0% APR on transfers for a generous 18 months.
+You have a lengthy four months to transfer your balances to get the intro rate, and after the promo period you’ll qualify for between 13.24% and 23.24% APR.
+Plus, no annual fee.

 Sphere® Credit Card

 BankAmericard® Credit Card

 The BankAmericard offers an attractive 0% APR for 18 billing cycles on balance transfers made within the first 60 days.
-You’ll also potentially receive a balance transfer revert rate of as low as 11.24% (or as high as 21.24%).
+You’ll also potentially receive a balance transfer revert between 11.24% and 21.24%.
 Take note there is no introductory promotional rate on purchases, and there’s also no annual fee for this card.

-- Earn 10% back on Amazon.com purchases you make within the first 6 months (earn up to $200).
+- Earn 10% back on Amazon.com purchases you make within the first six months of up to $200.

 - 3% cash back at US supermarkets up to $6,000 a year; afterward, 1% cash back.